Sunnykumarpal1/Practice/README.md

-# Daily-question-practice
-here this repository consist of the question which i will be doing on the daily basis.
+# Daily-question-practice this repository consist of the question which i will be doing on the daily basis.